AlabamaASRL/asset_asrl/doc/python/Astro.rst

 Ephemeris Models
 ----------------
 Below are examples of ephemeris models implemented in the Astro library.
-You will need to have a working install of spiceypy, as well as Spice ephemery kernels, along with all necessary items to use spiceypy.
+You will need to have a working install of spiceypy, as well as Spice ephemeris kernels, along with all necessary items to use spiceypy.
 Your Spice Kernel will need to have information regarding all bodies you wish to add.

 .. warning:::